Articles on: Trading Essentials

 If the order is partially filled, the Limit order for the unsold coins will remain in the Order Book until the price is reached, or the order is cancelled.

-An additional option for the Stop Loss is the cool down.
+An additional option for the Stop Loss are the cool downs.
 Once the price drops below the stop loss level, the stop loss cool down is triggered.

 Note that the cooldown period will apply each time the price drops below the Stop Price.